 These are the mermaids I created last year.
 I kept a small diary about MerMay 2021 which you can read about here.
 I planned on doing the full 31 days but turns out it was way too much work.

 Drawing every day for 31 days is hard..
 Even for professional illustrators.
-With these tips you should be able to keep up:
+With this tutorial on how to draw mermaid tails and these tips you should be able to keep up:

 1. Start now so you’ll have leverage during Mermay